Call for Papers

 - Digitization, Strategy and Organization (chairs: Jörg Claussen and Tobias Kretschmer),

-- Innovation and Entrepreneurship (chairs: Dietmar Harhoff and Joachim Henkel), and
+- Innovation and Entrepreneurship (chairs: Dietmar Harhoff, Joachim Henkel and Hanna Hottenrott),

-- Law & Economics of Intellectual Property and Innovation (chair: Stefan Bechtold).
+- Law & Economics of Intellectual Property, Innovation & Digitization (chair: Stefan Bechtold)

 The goal of the Munich Summer Institute is to stimulate a rigorous in-depth discussion of a select number of research papers and to strengthen the interdisciplinary international research community in these areas.
 Researchers in economics, law, management and related fields at all stages of their career (from Ph.D. students to full professors) may attend the Munich Summer Institute as presenters in a plenary or a poster session, as discussants or as attendants.
-The Munich Summer Institute will feature three keynote lectures, 18 plenary presentations and a daily poster session (including a poster slam).
-Paper presentations will be grouped by topics, not discipline or method.
-The Munich Summer Institute will be held at the Bavarian Academy of Sciences and Humanities in the heart of Munich.
-Participation is by invitation only.
-The organizers will fund travel and hotel expenses for all plenary speakers and hotel expenses for all poster presenters and invited discussants.
+The Munich Summer Institute will feature three keynote lectures, 12 plenary presentations and a daily poster session (including a poster slam).
+The Munich Summer Institute focuses on quantitative empirical research.
+Participation in the Munich Summer Institute is by invitation only.

 Paper submission procedure

-Researchers who would like to present a paper are invited to submit their paper online until February 15, 2018, at https://goo.gl/forms/v9riJ1aWtovgTJsp2.
+Researchers who would like to present a paper are invited to submit their paper online until March 15, 2021, at http://editorialexpress.com/conference/msi2021.
 The Munich Summer Institute only considers papers which have not been published or accepted for publication at the date of submission.
-Paper selections will be announced in March 2018.
-The program of the Munich Summer Institute will be available on April 1, 2018.
-Final papers will be made available to conference participants on a protected website, and are due on May 1, 2018.
-Researchers who would like to attend the Munich Summer Institute without giving a presentation should contact one of the organizers by May 1, 2018.
+Paper selections will be announced in late April 2021.
+The program of the Munich Summer Institute will be available in early May 2021.
+Final papers will be made available to conference participants on a public website, and are due on May 15, 2021.
+Researchers who would like to attend the Munich Summer Institute without giving a presentation should contact one of the organizers by May 15, 2021.

-Any questions concerning the Munich Summer Institute should be directed to Stefan Bechtold (email@example.com), Jörg Claussen (firstname.lastname@example.org), Dietmar Harhoff (email@example.com), Joachim Henkel (firstname.lastname@example.org) or Tobias Kretschmer (email@example.com).
+More information is available at http://munich-summer-institute.org.
+Any questions concerning the Munich Summer Institute should be directed to Stefan Bechtold (email@example.com), Jörg Claussen (firstname.lastname@example.org), Dietmar Harhoff (email@example.com), Joachim Henkel (firstname.lastname@example.org), Hanna Hottenrott (email@example.com), or Tobias Kretschmer (firstname.lastname@example.org).